jiehu567/CSUEB-Data-Science/_drafts/2015-07-15-Gettin-Started-With-Spark.md

 <a name = "terminology"></a>
 ### 4.1 Terminology and Basic Concepts

 The most central part of Spark are **RDD's (Resilient Distributive Datasets)**.
 RDD's allow us to work with large amounts of data and data sets in parallel.

+Spark ships with three different interactive shells, these include:

+* pyspark: an interactive python shell

+* spark-shell: an interactive scala shell (Spark is written in Scala)

+* sparkR: an interative R shell

+In this guide we will introduce the basic examples through the `pyspark` shell.

 <a name = "basicStats"></a>
 ### 4.2 Basic Statistics